At over 2,700 members, the Old Southendian Association is a growing community, and we'd be pleased to have you join us!

 The Association supports the School in its sporting endeavours, such as by sponsoring sports kits.
 It also incorporates several successful affiliated sports clubs, including Football, Cricket and Hockey clubs, plus a Golf Circle, Bowls Circle and Angling society.
 Some of the sports clubs also benefit from facilities at The Southendian Clubhouse at Garon's Park.

-Launching in June: A new initiative to support the mental health and wellbeing of all Old Southendians, Chat-OSA aims to ensure that all members have someone to talk to through all of life's challenges, either via our forum, informal online videoconference "Chin-wag" chat evenings, or one-to-one.
+A newer initiative to support the mental health and wellbeing of all Old Southendians, Chat-OSA aims to ensure that all members have someone to talk to through all of life's challenges.
+We have held informal online videoconference "Chin-wag" chat evenings, and also connect members to chat one-to-one.
 You may feel alone in the world at times with your problems but being part of the OSA means you will never be alone.

 The outstanding range and quality of music available at the School has seen many students go on to succeed in the musical world.
 The Association has regularly supported the Music Department, subsidising Music Tours, and contributing towards instruments.